banyan/move-card-easily-for-github-projects/README.md

 # move-card-easily-for-github-projects

->Chrome extension to move a card easily in GitHub Projects.
+>Browser extension to move a card easily in GitHub Projects.

 #### Before